Nandana-Santhosh/GodsEye/README.md

 If you encounter connection issues:
 - Verify both laptops are on the same network
 - Temporarily disable firewalls for testing
-- Check that the server is listening on all interfaces (0.0.0.0) instead of just localhost
+- Restart the servers on both laptops

 ## Real-Time Notification System